ceph/ceph-deploy/docs/source/conf.rst

 for yum are required (like ``baseurl``) and some others like ``gpgcheck`` are optional.

-yum
----
-For yum these would be all the required keys in a repository section:
+For both yum and apt these would be all the required keys in a repository section:

 * baseurl
 * gpgkey